victorabarros/TermGIFforge/README.md

   - persist hash -> GIF file path on redis (maybe better sqlite, because no needed of more service and it persist in disk)
 - create homepage to introduce project

+- use fancier namming prompt to improve name
+- use prompt to help w/ doc and post
 - write article/post
 - post on https://x.com/i/communities/1685641800449462272
 - HN